 Many Americans associate domestic travel with the open road and a long road trip.
-Over Memorial Day 2017, AAA estimated more than 34 million travelers drove over 50 miles from home as part of their vacation; for the 2.9 million who flew to their vacation spot, many itineraries included a rental car as part of their vacation as well.
+Over Memorial Day 2019, AAA estimated more than 37.6 million travelers would be hitting the rode as part of their vacation.

 Car rental agencies are a regular fixture at airports all around the world, each promising travelers deals on automobiles to take them far and wide.
 However, many of those deals evaporate quickly when car agencies add on a number of hidden and blatant charges to a traveler’s invoice.
 Fees and deposits for damages, cleaning, road tolls, and more can blow a budget up without notice.

 Founded in 1966 and headquartered in Indianapolis, Indiana, ACE Rent A Car was once the top-ranked rental car companies in the United States by J.D.
 Power.
 The company earned the top spot in the 2011 industry survey, followed by earning placement among J.D.
 Power’s Customer Service Champions in the next year.

 Before accepting a rental car, travelers should first understand all of the potential fees they could be responsible for absorbing.
 Before agreeing to initial anything on a paper or digital system, have the agreement explained, and be sure to ask about all other options.
 Finally, request a printed estimate of all charges and fees, in order to understand your agreement and how items are being added to the rental car total.

 Often associated with the lowest prices for rental cars, Advantage Rent A Car is one of the worst car rental companies as rated by customers on Consumer Affairs.
-Additionally, the Better Business Bureau gave this rental car company an “F” grade with seven negative reviews and nearly 500 consumer complaints.
+Additionally, the consumer complaints on Better Business Bureau gave this rental car company an average one star rating.